SBB Be 4/6 12301

 The Be 4/6 12301 was one of four test locomotives ordered by the Schweizerische Bundesbahnen (Swiss Federal Railways) (SBB) in June 1917.

-For gaining experience for ordering electrical locomotives this locomotive should – as her three sisters Be 3/5 12201, Be 4/6 12302 and Ce 6/8^{I}14201 – have been used for services on the Gotthardbahn (Gotthard railway).
+For gaining experience for ordering electrical locomotives this locomotive should – with the three locomotives ordered at the same time, Be 3/5 12201, Be 4/6 12302 and Ce 6/8^{I}14201 – have been used for services on the Gotthardbahn (Gotthard railway).
 The Be 4/6 12301 was the alternative design of MFO for a fast train locomotive for the Gotthard railway line.
-She was designed and built according to the requirement specifications of the SBB.
-But – except for occasional trips to the maintenance shop of Bellinzona – did not appear on the Gotthard railway line.
-The design was intrinsically reliable.
-The locomotive operated for 44 years in very various services.
-The locomotive drivers liked the locomotive because her driving behaviour was very smooth even at top speed.
-But technically the locomotive was much more complicated than their sisters Be 4/6 12302 and Be 4/6 12303-12342.
+It was designed and built according to the requirement specifications of the SBB.
+But, except for occasional trips to the maintenance shop of Bellinzona, it did not appear on the Gotthard railway line.
+The locomotive operated for 44 years in various services.
+It was well liked by locomotive drivers because its driving behaviour was very smooth even at top speed.
+However, the locomotive was much more complicated technically than the other locomotives Be 4/6 12302 and Be 4/6 12303-12342.